APogue/APogue.github.io/_drafts/outline-v3/2025-01-31-Outline-v3-intro.md

 ### Application of UCLA policy

 ### CAC

-How might UCLA view the above scenarios with respect to freedom of speech?
-The First Amendment affords vast protections and for the most part people are free to say anything.

-2 way street goes here...

-"While speech protections produce real benefits, we should be honest that these protections entail real costs and consequences.
+For intents and purposes, the First Amendment permits most speech.
+This allows an individual to be their truest self, and in doing so may articulate their ideas in ways that can be broken down into roughly four categories,

+1. Speech may be inconvenient,

+2. Speech may be emotional,

+3. Speech may cause pain,

+4. Speech may be used to manipulate.

+To reiterate, speech lies on a spectrum from completely untrue to entirely true, and a statement may contain any combination of categories.

+"If the government goes after them—especially when they’re saying things we find stupid or wicked—it’s natural to start cheering.
+But therein lies the rub..If the government can easily go after them, a different government could just as easily come after us."

+Fighting on our behalf is conditioned on the understanding that this country was founded by the downtrodden---what is best for the collective is the freedom to criticize established thought if it to longer serves us or becomes unjust.

+This freedom enables vitriolic, abusive speech that hurts people, often unnecessarily.

-Words and expression can do awful things.
+"Words and expression can do awful things.
 They can insult and mock.
 They can grievously wound.
 They can gossip and betray.
 They can lie.
 They can intimidate and threaten.
 They can fake the news and be weaponized to deceive, manipulate, and sow discord.
 They can become memes that lead kids to bully, tribes to kill, nations to war."

+They key is to understanding

 As an example, in the exchange at the council meeting, **the CAC Commissioner participated in discrimination based on national origin**.